Sank's Glossary of Linguistics

 2. (Sociolinguistics) The language of sports casting is analyzed in terms of register variation.
 First the register is "located" by successive approximations to a characterization of its occasions of use, then selected syntactic characteristics are identified: simplification (deletion of copula and sentence initial nominals), inversions, heavy modifiers, result expressions (for + noun, to + verb), routines (e.g., giving the "count").
 Some of these are discussed in relation to possible communicative functions, but all are seen as register markers. | Charles A. Ferguson, 1983

-3. (Examples) Some examples of variables I hypothesize to be characteristic of academic register in this corpus include the use of intrusive phrases; polysyllabic words and word clusters; affixation; complex conditionals; multiple negation; lengthy sentences and utterances; clausal and prepositional density; and nominalization and denominalization.
+3. (Example) Some examples of variables I hypothesize to be characteristic of academic register in this corpus include the use of intrusive phrases; polysyllabic words and word clusters; affixation; complex conditionals; multiple negation; lengthy sentences and utterances; clausal and prepositional density; and nominalization and denominalization.

 Most analysts point to generic forms ("standard English") and characteristics ("impersonal, hypotactic, linear [forms]") to describe academic discourse. | Honora Maureen Neal, 1994